 This is a simple application of the distance formula, but to save time in the calculation, the value is compared to the square of the radius instead of taking the square root of the other side of the equation.

 In testing, I added a few variations to see what effect it would have on the estimation.
 One thing that can change is the size of the circle.
 This doesn’t have a noticeable effect on how many trials it takes to get an accurate estimate.
-That make sense, since all that happens is both the estimated value and the expected value are scaled by some amount (although if you took this too far, at some point you could lose precision using floating point numbers, so you are in theory better off with a unit circle).
+That make sense, since all that happens is both the estimated value and the expected value are scaled by some amount (though you would be limited at some point by the floating-point number representation).

 The other variation was to change the size of the bounding box relative to the circle.
 This results in a typically less accurate estimate for the same number of trials, when compared to the tighter bounding box.
-It’s not too surprising to see this result either.
+The effect here is not too surprising, either.
 The Monte Carlo test works better as the proportion of hits approaches the actual proportion of the areas.
-With a lower chance to hit (because of a smaller ‘target’ area), the ratio of hits is going to be computed with fewer successes, and the expected error will be greater.
+With a lower chance to hit (because of a smaller ‘target’ area), the numbers involved in computing the ratio are smaller, and thus will be of a lower precision.

-Structurally, the random generator first needs to determine whether it is generating or in reset mode.
-It can be structured similarly to the bank account procedure of Section 3.1.1, with dispatch to locally defined functions depending on the argument.
-There is a crucial difference, however —
+Structurally, the random generator needs to first determine whether it is generating or in reset mode.
+It can be set up similarly to the bank account procedure of Section 3.1.1, with dispatch to locally defined functions depending on the argument.
+There is a slight difference in the dispatch method, however —

 In the back account example, the internal state variable was defined within

 make-account, which returned a procedure that could be called with the commands; those actions were limited solely to that account (i.e. procedure).
-We have to come up with our own approach here.
-The ‘internal state variable’ referred to in the text needs to be defined separately if calls to
+We can use a similar approach here.
+The ‘internal state variable’ referred to in the text needs to be saved in some way if calls to

 rand are to work as specified.

-One way would be to copy the bank account procedure, and create a pseudo-random number generator generator (and I think it’d be good to shorten the first part to PRNG, so we can call it a PRNG Generator).
+One way would be to copy the bank account procedure, and create a pseudo-random number generator generator (and I think it’s good to shorten the first part to PRNG, so we can call it a PRNG Generator).
 Then

 rand would just send calls to itself to the generated PRNG.
-That is what I did in my first solution, but to demonstrate an alternative way of doing things, I included another approach (I call these ‘Method 1’ and ‘Method 2’ in the solution file).
-In Method 2, I used an external (global) variable, which
+That is what I did in my first solution, but to demonstrate an alternative way of doing things, I included another approach (I call these ‘Method 1’ and ‘Method 2’ in the solution file, although Method 2 uses a Racket-specific routine).

 The definition of